Pioneer Corporation: History

 In 2006, following financial difficulties, President Kaneo Ito and Chairman Kanya Matsumoto resigned, with Tamihiko Sudo appointed president.
 Pioneer closed its car audio division later that year.
 The company showcased ultra-thin plasma concepts in 2007, developed a 16-layer 400GB Blu-ray Disc in 2008, and moved its headquarters from Tokyo to Kawasaki in 2009, while unveiling the CDJ-900 and CDJ-2000 DJ players.

+On June 25, 2009, Sharp Corporation agreed to form a joint venture on their optical business to be called Pioneer Digital Design and Manufacturing Corporation.
 In 2010, Pioneer exited the TV business and launched DJ controllers such as the DDJ-S1 and DDJ-T1, followed by additional models in 2011.

 The rest of the 2010s saw Pioneer continuing to innovate in navigation and DJ technology.
 It introduced the Cyber Navi AR-HUD augmented-reality system (2012), wireless DJ system like the XDJ-AERO, and the DJM-750 mixer (2013).

-In 2014, it sold its DJ equipment business to private equity firm KKR for 59 billion yen or 550 million USD.
-The headquarters returned to Tokyo in 2016, and in 2018, Baring Private Equity Asia injected 60 billion yen or 540 million USD to help resolve Pioneer’s debt.
+In 2014, in addition to agreeing to sell Pioneer Home Electronics (Home A/V) to Onkyo in September, it sold its DJ equipment business to private equity firm KKR for 59 billion yen (or US$550 million), which ultimately established a separate and independent entity from Pioneer called Pioneer DJ.

+In 2018, two years after Pioneer returned to having its headquarters in Tokyo, Baring Private Equity Asia injected 60 billion yen (or US$540 million) to help resolve Pioneer’s debt.
+Around April, TCL began manufacturing televisions under the Pioneer and Onkyo brands after acquiring the license to do so in all countries outside of Japan; now the TVs have Xumo built in.

 In 2019, Pioneer delisted from the Tokyo Stock Exchange to pursue restructuring.
 A major supply chain disruption occurred in October 2020 after a fire destroyed AKM’s semiconductor factory—one of Pioneer’s key component suppliers—leading to prolonged replacement delays and criticism over warranty compliance.
 Despite this, Pioneer continued to release new products, including an in-car Wi-Fi router in December 2020, and partnered with Cerence in 2021 to develop conversational AI systems.

+In June 2021, Voxx International announced that it had finalized a licensing agreement with the Pioneer and Pioneer Elite brands "for all markets, except China" as part of their acquisition of Onkyo.
+The licensing agreement ended on July 17, 2025.
 In May 2025, Pioneer announced its withdrawal from the optical disc drive business, marking the end of an era for one of the company’s original product lines.

+On December 1, 2025, it was announced that the company had been acquired by CarUX, a subsidiary of the Taiwanese electronics manufacturer InnoLux Corporation.